'Standby' offers luxury apartments and cheap rent, with one catch

 Landing CEO and co-founder Bill Smith says inflation has customers seeking out the best deals possible.

-"People are really paying attention to the costs of living right now," he said, "and so for people that are working remote or have flexibility, we wanted to create a product just for them."
+"People are really paying attention to the costs of living right now," he said.

 According to Realtor.com, the median monthly rent is more than $1,700 nationwide, about $400 more than a Landing Standby membership.